 Spiritual Beginning at Oneness University

-One of the greatest realization she had was “Instead of nurturing myself, I began seeking out nurturers.”
+One of the greatest realizations she had was “Instead of nurturing myself, I began seeking out nurturers.”

 Seeking Meaning of Life

 Manisha Koirala after being Cancer free began to seek the higher meaning of life.
 It was already seeded during her stay at Oneness University.
 She has quoted thought-provoking questions from ancient Egyptians.
 Here it is:

 First: Did you bring Joy?